Michael J. Fox powerfully describes the challenges associated with the variability of his medication in a recent NPR Interview.

 L-dopa remains recognized as the most efficacious and widely used treatment for Parkinson’s disease symptoms in spite of this intrinsic unreliability.
 Oral L-dopa, used for chronic symptom management, is administered to maintain dopamine levels in the brain above the therapeutic threshold; however, the effectiveness of oral L-dopa formulations is significantly compromised by delayed and unpredictable absorption and excessive variability in circulating plasma drug concentrations inherent to the oral delivery route, which results in OFF episodes.

-CVT-301 is being developed as an adjunct on-demand (PRN) therapy to standard oral L-dopa therapy to address OFF episodes as they emerge and enable patients to reliably manage their symptoms.
-By delivering L-dopa through the pulmonary route, it is anticipated that CVT-301 will rapidly and precisely increase the patients’ L-dopa plasma levels to alleviate sudden and unpredictable OFF episodes and bridge them to their next scheduled dose of oral medication.
+CVT-301 is being developed as adjunct, on-demand (PRN) therapy to standard oral L-dopa therapy to address OFF episodes as they emerge and enable patients to reliably manage their symptoms.
+By delivering L-dopa through the pulmonary route, it is anticipated that CVT-301 will consistently, rapidly and precisely increase the patients’ L-dopa plasma levels to alleviate sudden and unpredictable OFF episodes and bridge them to their next scheduled dose of oral medication.
 The ease of use of the simple ARCUS®

 inhaler will allow patients to use CVT-301 wherever and whenever their oral Parkinson’s medications begin to fail them in between their regularly scheduled doses.
 The ARCUS®

 platform is uniquely able to deliver the required large precise dose to the deep lung for rapid and predictable L-dopa absorption using a simple breath-actuated inhaler that has been shown to be easy for Parkinson’s patients to use.